-Through this Wisconsin DNR program, cities, counties, developers, industries, private landowners – anyone planning a development in Wisconsin – have the option to complete the wetland delineation and at the same time expedite the regulatory process.
+Through this Wisconsin DNR program, cities, counties, developers, industries and private landowners – anyone planning a development in Wisconsin – have the option to complete the wetland delineation and, at the same, time expedite the regulatory process.

 First, do you need a wetland delineation?
-If there are wetlands, or potential wetlands, on or adjacent to your site, the answer is most likely yes.
+If there are wetlands or potential wetlands on or adjacent to your project site, the answer is most likely yes.
 Anyone planning a development in Wisconsin must know the boundaries of nearby wetlands.

 Second, consider your options.
-Normally, the WDNR needs to field-verify wetland boundaries before project permitting can begin.
+Normally, the Wisconsin DNR needs to field-verify wetland boundaries before project permitting can begin.
 This process can take three to four weeks and as many as 60 days during busy seasons.

-Another option is to hire a Wisconsin DNR assured wetland delineator who can help you bypass the step of the Wisconsin DNR verifying wetland boundaries.
-Working with an assured delineator can also save your project money.
-Wisconsin DNR field concurrence review fees are presently $300 for every 20 acres of project site, with no maximum cost cap.
-Additionally, the field delineator typically attends this field concurrence review day.
-Wetland delineations performed by an assured delineator do not require wetland boundary field concurrence review by the Wisconsin DNR, saving the client time and consultant costs.
+Another option is to hire a Wisconsin DNR assured wetland delineator who can help you bypass the need for the Wisconsin DNR to verify wetland boundaries.
+Partnering with an assured delineator can also save your project money.
+Wisconsin DNR field concurrence review fees are presently $300 for every 20 acres of project site with no maximum cost cap.
+In addition, the field delineator typically attends this field concurrence review day.
+Wetland delineations performed by an assured delineator do not require wetland boundary field concurrence review by the Wisconsin DNR, saving the you time and consultant costs.

-SEH Scientists Renee Wilde and Erica Pergande have received the hard-to-earn certification, and are two of only a handful of assured delineators in Wisconsin.
+SEH scientists Renee Wilde and Erica Pergande have received the hard-to-earn certification, and are two of only a handful of assured wetland delineators across the entire state of Wisconsin.
 The Wisconsin DNR Professional Assurance Program has very strict and high standards.

-Additionally, applicants must meet education, training and experience requirements: possess a bachelor’s degree in a wetland-related field, complete a 40-hour wetland delineation training course at a minimum, and have at least five years of professional experience.
-Assured delineators also follow a strict code of ethics and are expected to complete a series of continuing education requirements after receiving the certification.
+Further, applicants must meet education, training and experience requirements – that is, possess a bachelor’s degree in a wetland-related field, complete at minimum a 40-hour wetland delineation training course, and have at least five years of professional experience.
+Assured delineators also follow a strict code of ethics and are expected to complete a series of continuing education requirements after receiving certification.

-Renee Wilde is a Wisconsin DNR assured delineator and SEH scientist dedicated to helping clients preserve important wetland areas while keeping their projects on track.
+Renee Wilde is a Wisconsin DNR assured wetland delineator and SEH scientist dedicated to helping clients preserve important wetland areas while keeping your projects on track.